Accessibility Testing Tutorial (A Complete Step By Step Guide)

 Ultimately, everything just translates to “better business – more money”.

-Accessibility of the web can be measured with the help of web accessibility standards created by the W3C known as Web Content Accessibility Guidelines (WCAG).
-Few other departments have also developed their own guidelines but these too follow the Web Accessibility Initiative (WAI) Guidelines.
+Accessibility to the web can be measured with the help of web accessibility standards created by the W3C known as Web Content Accessibility Guidelines (WCAG).
+A few other departments have also developed their own guidelines but these too follow the Web Accessibility Initiative (WAI) Guidelines.

-There are many factors that play a part in this, such as:
+There are a number of factors that play a part in this, such as:

 • Content